 How much can a self-employed professional borrow?

-Usually between five and six times income.
-Though currently, it is possible to borrow at a 6.5 Loan-to-Income (LTI) multiplier with one lender.
+Professionals can borrow at between five and six times income with some self-employed mortgage lenders.
+In fact, it's currently possible to borrow at a 6.5 Loan-to-Income (LTI) multiplier with one s.

-By comparison, non-professional self-employed borrowers are generally restricted to 4.5-4.75 LTI.
+By comparison, applications from other self-employed people are generally restricted to a 4.5-5 Loan-to-Income multiplier.

 How is professional income assessed?